Equifax and other agency sites and phone lines are jammed after hack

-Freezing your credit is the one move you need to make after the Equifax breach — but the credit bureaus aren't always making it easy.
+"The FTC typically does not comment on ongoing investigations,” Peter Kaplan, acting director of public affairs for the agency, said in a statement.
+"However, in light of the intense public interest and the potential impact of this matter, I can confirm that FTC staff is investigating the Equifax data breach."

+The move by the top consumer watchdog only underscores the severity of the data heist and the importance for consumers to take immediate steps to secure their identities.
+Experts say the strongest, though not most painless, way to protect yourself after the breach that is to freeze your credit — but the surge in demand has overloaded the credit bureaus' abilities to handle the influx of requests.

-As of early Wednesday afternoon, all three major credit reporting agencies intermittently gave error messages and prevented consumers from filing online requests to have their credit reports frozen.
+As of Thursday morning, all three major credit reporting agencies intermittently gave error messages and prevented consumers from filing online requests to have their credit reports frozen.

 Equifax's website said "System Currently Unavailable - Error 500" and suggested consumers try contacting the other credit bureaus.